-In his paper published this week in Policing, Professor Mark Button, director of the Centre for Counter Fraud Studies at the University of Portsmouth argues that, Action Fraud, which has been widely derided, has become a useful veil from which the police can hide their inadequate response.
+In his paper published this week in Policing, Professor Mark Button, director of the Centre for Cybercrime and Economic Crime at the University of Portsmouth argues that, Action Fraud, which has been widely derided, has become a useful veil from which the police can hide their inadequate response.

 Figures from Action Fraud, the arm of the police responsible for recording scams and fraud, show that between 2019 and 2020, over 800,000 people reported being a victim of fraud, with £2.3bn finding its way into criminal hands.
 However, Professor Button calculated just 0.6 per cent of police officers are dedicated to investigating fraud.

 The research focused on reviews and investigations carried out over the past 20 years and found that these have consistently highlighted the low priority given to the investigation of financial crimes in England and Wales.
 In 2018 the House of Commons home affairs committee said that “the proportion of fraud cases being investigated is shockingly low”.